a2800276/javautils/json/README.md

 ### Resulting Java types of parsed data

-* JSON-Objects are converted to `java.util.Map`s
+* JSON-Objects are converted to `java.util.Map`string
-* JSON-Arrays are converted to `java.util.List`s
+* JSON-Arrays are converted to `java.util.List`string
 * Strings, `true`, `false` and `null` are converted to their Java counterparts
-* JSON-Number's are converted to `java.math.BigDecimal`s
+* JSON-Number'string are converted to `java.math.BigDecimal`string

 Thus: